wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

     ```

     !!! info
-        Add the relevant certificate header name as the `client_certificate_header` value, as it appears in the `<IS-HOME>/repsoitory/conf/identity/identity.xml` file.
+        Add the relevant certificate header name as the `client_certificate_header` value as it appears in the `<IS-HOME>/repsoitory/conf/identity/identity.xml` file.

 2. Restart the server to save the configurations.